Ashok Choudhary

 Ashok Choudhary is an Indian politician from Bihar.
 He was a two time MLA from Barbigha Assembly constituency in Bihar.
 He was a Member of the Bihar Legislative Council since 2014.
-He also served as the Cabinet Minister for the Building Construction Department in the government led by Nitish Kumar.
+He also served as the Cabinet Minister for the Building Construction Department in the government.
 He also served as cabinet minister in the Department of Education.
 He was appointed Working President of Janta Dal United, Bihar.